MichelFaloughi/enm5310-project/README.md

 Questions for me later:
 - Be able to define what is the ERA5 Reanalysis dataset.
 Okay I know the big lines etc. But what is it, how big is it, what format is it, etc.
 - When we say 'Foundation model has a pre-training phase then a fine tuning phase on a smaller set of specialized data, this data is not seen in the pre-training phase right ?
 Hence, if I want to fine-tune Aurora, I would have to find exactly what data was used in the training of Aurora (ERA5 reanalysis) and know what NOT to use, mahek ?
+- Understand encoders and decoders better.
+I kinda do, but need more
-- Understand what this does: model.load_checkpoint("microsoft/aurora", "aurora-0.25-small-pretrained.ckpt")
+- Understand what HuggingFace is, intimately
-- Understand how to make a batch !!
+- Understand LoRA intimately

-- Understand the difference between surface, atmospheric, and static variables, and Metadata.
+when I say understand I mean intimately

+- What the heck is a docker image

 Resources and links: